A 'Pitching the Press with Email Guide' from a Sales Turned PR Guy

 Something else I also did which I had to stop was to send follow-up emails to contacts a week or two after the first email was sent.
 Media interest is based on the events today and foreseeable trends ahead so this was a completely amateur move.
 Remember relevancy.

-Ok, so we've covered the key do's and don'ts, but if company comms were that easy, we'd all the rolling in dough.
+Ok, so we've covered the key do's and don'ts, but if company comms were that easy, we'd all be rolling in dough.

 There are several other basics you need to absolutely nail if you're going to get more coverage, save time on low-impact work, and be accountable to your CEO/clients.